 Recipe Notes and Tips:

-- Best pork cuts for Pork Nilaga are pork ribs, pork belly, and pork butt or shoulder.
+- Recommended pork cuts for pork nilaga are pork ribs, pork belly, and pork butt or shoulder.

 - Cooking time will depend on the cut of the pork.
 The thicker the meat, the longer the cooking time.